-Wood bugs, green, striped or fields !
+Wood, green, striped or field bugs !

 - Wood bugs